Koti Home Automation And Mr. Rudolf, The Door Bell Bot

-Ever since my friends Anna and Sergey gave me an Arduino Starter Kit as a birthday present, I’ve been experimenting with hardware: programming microcontrollers and connecting sensors to build a small home automation system.
-Prior to that I was a software-only person, with neither experience nor interest in hardware.
+Ever since my friends Anna and Sergey gave me an Arduino Starter Kit for my birthday, I’ve been experimenting with hardware: programming microcontrollers and connecting sensors to build a small home automation system.
+Prior to that I was a software-only person, with neither experience nor interest in hardware whatsoever.

-I thought I’d try that Arduino kit maybe once, since I had it anyway, and then just shove it in a closet somewhere.
-Then I connected a thermistor to the controller and saw my home temperature displayed in the console in Celsius, Fahrenheit and Kelvin!
+I thought I’d try that kit maybe once, since I had it anyway.
+I connected a thermistor to the controller and saw my home temperature displayed in the console in Celsius, Fahrenheit and Kelvin!
 Seeing programs come to life, making things happen in real world and reacting to it got me excited for real.
 Turns out, those boring topics from school physics and math lessons have actual practical application.
-And I can be part of it, and come up with my own projects.
+And I can be a part of it, with my own projects!

 So here’s what I’ve been up to.

 A year of fiddling went by and I built myself a simple but extensible home automation system called Koti, which means “home” in Finnish.

 On the picture above is the control panel: you can turn the lamp (or any electronic device) on and off, monitor temperature and light level in the house, see how long it’s been since someone last moved, and activate voice commands in the browser.

 It’s all open source, check out the code.
 Built on top of Arduino Uno and Raspberry Pi, with Node.js on client and server.
 Control panel is built in React, to be cool and all.
 Plus there is a Telegram chat bot as an optional way for talking to the house on the go, cause that’s what I do now.

 Here is how I see my home automation setup: